AP 199: Whistleblower Protection

 The Superintendent shall ensure an environment exists that enables and supports employees to come forward to disclose wrongdoing without fear of reprisal, consistent with the Act and related Regulations of the Province of Alberta.

-2. The Deputy Superintendent is designated the Designated Officer for the purpose of administering and investigating disclosures under the Act.
-Application
+2. The Deputy Superintendent is the Designated Officer for the purpose of administering and investigating disclosures under the Act.

-3. This administrative procedure applies to “wrongdoings” in or relating to Parkland School Division No. 70, its schools, departments and employees that involve:
+3. This administrative procedure applies to “wrongdoings” in or relating to Parkland School Division, its schools, departments and employees that involve: